motoq/eom/util/jpl_eph/README.md

 FSIZER3 option with DE404 or DE440 ephemerides.
 The original JPL code is well documented.
 The code here has been modified to work on a PC:

+  # Test converted ephemerides
-  # Build testeph after updating multiple NRECL=4 and
-  # uncomment FSIZER3 to use KSIZE = 2036
+Build testeph after updating multiple NRECL=4 and uncommenting FSIZER3 to use KSIZE = 2036

 $ gfortran testeph.f -o testeph

 Note IEEE underflow errors occuring when running testeph are considered normal...

-  # test
 $ cat testpo.405 | ./testeph

+  # Generate eom compatible files
 To generate the eom compatible sun, moon, and planetary .emb files:

 $ gfortran gen_eom_eph.f -o gen_eom_eph